Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Lack of temperature variation: Expose the orchid to cooler nights to trigger blooming; a difference of 10-150C is needed.

-Overpotting: Avoid too frequent repotting, repot into a pot one size larger only when growth begins to suffer.
+Overpotting: Avoid too frequent repotting, repot into a pot one size larger, only when growth begins to suffer.

 Black and dying leaf tips

-Black and dying leaf tips on Vanda Orchids are caused by dissolved chemicals (chlorine, flourides and others) in the water or buildup of salts in the soil.
+Black and dying leaf tips on Vanda Orchids are caused by dissolved chemicals (chlorine, flourides and others) in the water or by buildup of salts in the soil.

 How to fix it